sentialabs/sentialabs.com/_posts/2018-08-16-Building-a-Slackbot-with-Serverless-Framework.md

 The second cost would be **Lambda** executions.
 Just like API Gateway, each message would mean 1 Lambda execution.
 Also like API Gateway, the first 1.000.000 Lambda executions per month are free.
 Unlike API Gateway however _this does not end after the first year_.
 So in our example, no cost for Lambda executions would be involved.

 With Lambda you also pay for execution duration.
 This is calculated as GB-Seconds, or (reserved maximum memory the function can use * average execution time rounded up to nearest 100ms * number of executions).
 In our case, that's `128 MB * 100 ms * 1.000.000`, or `0,125 GB * 0.1 s * 1.000.000` = 12.500 GB-Seconds.
 The free tier offers 400,000 GB-Seconds per month for free, so this would also not invoke cost.
-This pricing available indefinitely, so our function would remain free after the first year.
+This pricing is also available indefinitely, so our function would remain free after the first year.

 The next cost segment is **DynamoDB**.
 DynamoDB pricing is split into three sections: storage in GBs, Read Capacity Units and Write Capacity Units.

 The records we store are 50 bytes each.
-Let's assume the worst and say that each of the 20.000 karma interactions create a new record.
+Let's assume the worst and say that each of the 20.000 karma interactions creates a new record.
 This would mean the database would be 20.000 * 50 bytes * 12 = 11.44 MB in size after *one year*.
 The first 25 GB are free, also indefinitely, so there is no cost involved for storage.

 Each of the 20.000 interactions reads the DynamoDB table once.
 DynamoDB's free tier offers 129.600.000 reads of items up to 4 KB using eventually consistent reads (which we use).
 So that's free as well.